rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 >>> test_count_vowels_basic()  # passes: returns None | fails: raises error
 ```

-As described above, the fact our function runs and simply returns `None` means that our code has passed this test.
+As described above, the fact our function runs and simply returns `None` (i.e. we see no output when we run this test in a console or notebook cell) means that our code has passed this test.
 We've written and run our very first test!
 It certainly isn't the most robust test, but it is a good start.

 Let's look more carefully at the structure of `test_count_vowels_basic`.
 Note that this function doesn't take in any inputs;